8 Steps to Start Your House Flipping Business

 - Are you able to hold the property until you sell?

-For Newbies, I would recommend that you start with a relatively new property for your first house flip.
+As Newbies, I recommend that you start with a relatively new property for your first house flip.

 Stay away from older properties that may have structural and mechanical problems.